kanobek/next-wave-ai/README.md

 ## 📬 Contact

 Got questions or ideas?
-Open an issue or reach out to [KanoBek] on GitHub!
+Open an issue or reach out to KanoBek on GitHub!

+🌐 Follow Me on X
+Stay updated on the latest AI trends, tools, and updates from Next Wave AI!
+Follow me on X for real-time insights and community discussions:👉 @bek_kano23878

-Made with ❤️ by [Kanobek] | Follow the wave 🌊
+Made with ❤️ by Kanobek  | Follow the wave 🌊